H-5138

 Plain Language

-Chatbot providers may not represent — in advertising, the chatbot interface, or chatbot outputs — that user input data or chat logs are confidential.
-This prevents providers from creating a false impression of confidentiality or privilege (such as attorney-client or therapist-patient confidentiality) in the chatbot interaction, given that chat logs are by their nature accessible to the provider and potentially subject to disclosure.
+Chatbot providers are prohibited from representing — in advertising, the interface, or chatbot outputs — that a user's input data or chat logs are confidential.
+This prevents providers from creating a false impression of professional-grade confidentiality (e.g., attorney-client privilege) that does not actually exist in the chatbot context.

 Statutory Text